-Whether you tell your kids the truth about Santa in the sweetest way or they hear it on the playground, eventually they will find out the secret we keep I just decided to tell my daughter myself, so she would understand why Christmas magic is real, regardless.
+Whether you tell your kids the truth about Santa in the sweetest way or they hear it on the playground, eventually they will find out the secret we keep.
+I just decided to tell my daughter myself, so she would understand why Christmas magic is real, regardless.

 She took it so well, but I still had so many feelings.
 Here is the letter I wrote to her the following year.

-Open letter to my daughter the year you stopped believing in Santa
+An open letter to my daughter the year you stopped believing in Santa

 Everyone says kids grow up too fast, and if you have children you will find out some day how true that is.
 As a mom, you want to give your child life skills and balance that with the child-like joy of being loved.
 As moms, we never know when we have done it right.
 All we can do is see that you are happy and strong, and you are!